Baskaboo/baskaboo-core/VIRTUAL_SANDBOX_SIMULATION.md

 ## 1. SIMULATION OVERVIEW & OBJECTIVE

 This document acts as the **Phase 1 Software Demo (Sandbox Twin)** of the Baskaboo Framework.
-Its purpose is to mathematically demonstrate the structural consistency of the **Wave Pump Protocol** and verify how the computational syntax prevents the catastrophic accumulation of floating-point anomalies (entropy generation) inherent to traditional scalar processing.
+Its purpose is to demonstrate the internal mathematical and structural consistency of the **Wave Pump Protocol** and verify the functional closure of the processing loop syntax.

 ### The Objective
-Standard linear rendering engines process multiplication as a static scalar event (\(1 \times 1 = 1\)).
-In complex, non-linear simulations, this method generates cumulative rounding errors, simulating artificial chaos.
+Standard linear rendering engines process multiplication as a static scalar event ($1 \times 1 = 1$).
+In complex, non-linear iterative simulations, standard procedures can generate cumulative rounding errors.

-Baskaboo treats multiplication as a **volumetric, dynamic event** driven by the **FSFR Cycle**:
+Baskaboo introduces an alternative operational syntax driven by the **FSFR Cycle**:
-\[\text{Flip} \rightarrow \text{Square} \rightarrow \text{Flipback} \rightarrow \text{Root}\]
+$$\text{Flip} \rightarrow \text{Square} \rightarrow \text{Flipback} \rightarrow \text{Root}$$

-By introducing **Laram** as a discrete micro-harmonic correction filter, the system processes closed-loop continuous data fields without structural decay.
+By utilizing **Laram** as a discrete micro-harmonic correction factor derived from the boundaries of the system, the algorithm establishes a mathematically closed loop, preventing programmatic drift across sequential local evaluations.

 ---